applejag/adventofcode-2023-zig/README.md

 This repository is licensed under multiple licenses, following the [REUSE](https://reuse.software/) specification (version 3.0).

-- All Zig files uses MIT
+- All Zig files uses BSD-3-Clause
 - Some documentation uses CC-BY-4.0
 - Other miscellaneous files uses CC0-1.0